 Glen Oaks principal attacked in his office

-BATON ROUGE — The principal of Glen Oaks High School was stabbed during an altercation with a student last week, the school district superintendent said, but no one would say what principal Eric Randall was cut with and how bad his injuries were.
+BATON ROUGE — The principal of Glen Oaks High School was attacked during an altercation with a student last week, the school district superintendent said.

 Superintendent Lamont Cole, while telling members of the Baton Rouge Rotary Club about the loyalty of East Baton Rouge Parish School District employees to their students, said Wednesday that Randall had been jumped in his office by a student and injured.